 Learning what cable to use for an inverter is a vital step in the process of powering your off-grid system, even if it may not initially seem as important as figuring out the right inverter to use or how much battery power you’ll need for your inverters.
 Finding power inverter cables and power inverter cords that work safely is just as essential.

-It is very important to be sure you are using the appropriate cable size for your inverter/battery.
+In fact, it is very important to be sure you are using the appropriate cable size for your inverter and battery, due to safety concerns.
 Failing to do so could lead to your inverter not supporting full loads and overheating, which is a potential fire hazard.
 Use this as a guide for choosing the proper cable size, and be sure to contact a professional electrician or our tech team with any additional questions you may have.

 Example: AIMS Power 5000W 24Vdc Power Inverter, model # PWRINV500024W

 2. What is the DC voltage of your battery bank?
 The DC voltage will be a measurement of the total DC voltage produced by your battery bank.
 If you’re unsure the difference between the power values, you can read our handy guide on how 12-, 24- and 48-volt DC systems differ.

 Example below: 8 x 12Vdc batteries wired in series and parallel to make 24Vdc:

 3. Now divide the inverter’s wattage by your battery voltage; this will give you the maximum current for your cables.
 This will provide you with an approximation that you can use to pick out your inverter wire size or inverter cable size.(5000 W)/(24 Vdc) = 208.33 A

 **Here, we are just manipulating Ohm’s Law, which tells us that: